ulissesalmeida/mehcoding.github.io/_posts/2019-05-13-how-to-create-a-ecto-setup-pipeline-with-ecto-3-1-2.md

 ## Migrations: a love and hate relationship

 Before we move on, let's go through a little more context so we can be on the same page.
-Your application's source code and your database live in a different universe.
+Your application's source code and your database live in different universes.
 When you run `git pull` in your terminal to get code updates, it doesn't automatically update your database changes.
 If you're using Ecto SQL, you also have to run `mix ecto.migrate` -- then voilà, your database is now in the most recent version.

 It looks like magic, but it isn't.
 Someone in your team had to write a migration file.
 The migration files usually live on `priv/repo/migrations` of your application folder.
 These filenames begin with a timestamp, and Ecto uses that information to keep track of which migrations have or have not been run, and it does so in a table called `schema_migrations`.
 You can also check the migration status by doing `mix ecto.migrations`.